Skip to main content

 Doctoral Examination

 The Thesis Office publicly announces the upcoming defence.
 The thesis defence is an oral examination conducted by the Examining Committee Chair that is open to the public.
 In exceptional circumstances, the Dean of Graduate Studies may mandate that a defence be closed to the public.
-Contractual or legal obligations may necessitate that all attendees at a thesis defence sign a confidentiality agreement.
+Contractual or legal obligations may necessitate that all attendees at a thesis defence sign a Non-Disclosure Undertaking.
 The candidate delivers an oral presentation of the thesis with any aids necessary to an effective presentation.
 Normally, this presentation lasts 30-40 minutes.
 The candidate is then questioned on the thesis and oral presentation by the Examiners; the Examining Committee Chair moderates the question period.
 The External Examiner is the first to question the candidate, followed by the Arms-Length Examiner, the rest of the Examiners, and finally the supervisor.
 Questions on a thesis by members of the University, other than those on the Examining Committee, must be submitted in writing to the Dean of Graduate Studies or their delegate no later than seven days prior to the thesis defence date; the Examining Committee Chair will read these questions during the defence.
 The Examining Committee Chair adjourns the examination when the Examining Committee decides that further questioning is no longer needed.

 Defence Presence/Participation